kyren/piccolo/README.md

 call into Lua or resume threads or yield values back to Lua (or simply return control to the outermost Rust code), while also maintaining complex internal state.
-In addition, these running callbacks are themselves *proper* garbage collected values, and all they and all of the GC values they hold will be collected if they are (for example) forgotten as part of a suspended Lua coroutine.
+In addition, these running callbacks are themselves *proper* garbage collected values, and all of the GC values they hold will be collected if they are (for example) forgotten as part of a suspended Lua coroutine.
 Without async sequences, this would require writing complex state machines by hand, so this is *critical* for very complex uses of `piccolo`.

 ## Executor "fuel" and VM memory tracking